Arranging a Winter Symposium

 Finalizing the accounting (latest by 15 April)

-One month after the WS, or latest by 15 April, you need to finish the accounting and send it to the NSU Accountant Susanne Farre by email (firstname.lastname@example.org).
-Remember that all original receipts must be sorted and scanned: they should be individually numbered in order to be recorded on the accounting form and classified according to the sub-categories Travel, Accommodation, Meals, Other costs.
+One month after the WS, or latest by 15 April, you need to finish the accounting and send it to the NSU Accountant Susanne Farre by email (email@example.com).
+Remember that all original receipts must be sorted and scanned: they should be individually numbered on the receipts and recorded through the Zoho system, classified according to the sub-categories Travel, Accommodation, Meals, Other costs.
 Use the templates in the budget template to enter the totals recorded in Zoho to give an overview of the accounting and the demographics of the WS.

 Funding of the Winter Symposium

 Funding from NSU

 For budget reasons, there is an upper limit of 50 000 SEK for each study circle to arrange their WS.
-This equates to funding for 24 participants.
-You may of course still invite more than 24; however, this is the limit of NSU funding.
-If the prepayment from NSU is not fully used, the remaining sum of it has to be returned to NSU together with the accounting report has been finalised.
+If less than 15 people attend the WS, please contact the trasurer before receiving funding from NSU.
+If the prepayment from NSU is not fully used, the remaining sum of it has to be returned to NSU once the accounting report has been finalised.
 There can be no money saved from the NSU funding for other activities.
 The participation fee money that is left over, can be used for other purposes, as long as they are used for activities of your circle – for instance making extra scholarships available to the summer session, publications, etc.

 The WS shall have a mandatory registration fee of minimum 50 SEK.
 It is recommended to have a system of differentiated fees: a lower fee for local participants, students or other people in need of it, and higher fees for other participants.
-Coordinators , invited speakers and guests do not pay the registration fee.
+Coordinators, invited speakers and guests do not pay the registration fee.
 The registration fee has to be included in the budget estimate.
-Any surplus resulting from these fees can be freely used to accommodate other needs of the circle within its three-year period, for example, to invite external keynotes or to publish work of the circle.
+Any surplus resulting from these participation fees can be freely used to accommodate other needs of the circle within its three-year period, for example, to invite external keynotes or to publish work of the circle.